Call now for a FREE consultation(561) 375-9500

 In the summer of 2016, the first lawsuits were filed against Ethicon for their Physiomesh product, and the first trials will be in early 2018.
 On December 8, 2016, the Judicial Panel on Multidistrict Litigation consolidated lawsuits against Atrium (for their C-Qur composite hernia mesh) in Federal Court for New Hampshire.
 These products share the same list of catastrophic injuries, and claimants allege negligence, design defects, manufacturing defects, failure to warn and breach of warranty against manufacturers.

-If you or a loved one has been injured as the result of hernia mesh, contact a hernia mesh lawyer in Boca Raton today for a case evaluation.
+If you or a loved one has been injured as the result of hernia mesh, contact a Boca Raton hernia mesh lawyer from Kogan & DiSalvo today for a case evaluation.